Emegua/shadow-plugin-bitcoin/README.md

 ```
 This installs the older verison of openssl inside the directory where we installed shadow.
 ### 3. Change CMakeLists.txt in shadow-plugin-bitcoin directory.
-You may use any text editor to make the change.
 240: SET(PIE_FLAGS "-shared -fPIC")

 261: SET(BITCOIN_LDFLAGS "-pthread -Wl,-z,relro -Wl,-z,now")
 ### 4. Based on the Shadow directory, modify SHADOW_ROOT in CMakeLists.txt
 ex) 23: set(SHADOW_ROOT "$ENV{HOME}/blockchain-sim/Install")